 You can also find older episodes of certain specials or programs for free on platforms like TubiTV.
 For example, I recently found America: The Story of Us available on TubiTV.
 Big Rig Bounty Hunters, IRT Deadliest Roads are on there too.

 DirecTV Now: Best way to live stream History channel

 DirecTV Now currently offers the best value for live streaming History channel.
 You can live stream History from DirecTV Now’s app on a Roku or other popular streaming device.
 Or you can live stream on a smartphone when you’re not at home.

 The entry-level channel bundle, “Live a Little”, gives you 60+ live channels including History, A&E, ESPN, HGTV and Discovery Channel.
 Check out their channel lineup for yourself before signing up for a 7-day free trial.

 Are you in the market for a new streaming device?
-You can get a new Apple TV if you prepay for four months of a DirecTV Now subscription.
+You can get a new Apple TV if you prepay for three months of a DirecTV Now subscription.
 Prepay for two months, and DirecTV Now will give you an Amazon Fire TV.

 With DirecTV Now, you will get TV Everywhere support for more than 50 apps.
 I’ve been impressed with their on-demand movie selection that also comes with any channel bundle.

 fuboTV, best choice for sports fans to watch History channel live